-Do some research and weigh the pros and cons of owning a cavapoo before you make your decision.
+Do some research and weigh the pros and cons of owning a Cavapoo before you make your decision.

 Cavapoo grooming needs

-Socialize your cavapoo puppy as much as possible and consider taking doggy obedience courses.
+Socialize your puppy as much as possible and consider taking doggy obedience courses.
 Putting in the time to train your puppy will be richly rewarded.

-Cavapoo exercise needs
+Cavoodle exercise needs